rowlandcoping/smokingbuns/TESTING.md

 NAVIGATION MENU ALIGNMENT

 - Navigation Alignment part 1: During testing I have noticed that the text in the menu was not vertically centred in the anchor element, which means that the sheriff stars looked unbalanced.
-Because of the bootstrap layout, I was unable to vertically center the text by any conventional means, but I discovered that if I wrapped the text in an h2 tag and set a small negative margin I could manually control vertical alignment for various break points.
+Because of the Bootstrap layout, I was unable to vertically center the text by any conventional means, but I discovered that if I wrapped the text in an h2 tag and set a small negative margin I could manually control vertical alignment for various break points.
 From the research I have done I can see nothing semantically wrong with this and it looks much better.

 - Navigation Alignment part 2: On preparing to take screengrabs in Windows I discovered that the above fix rendered differently in Windows to the other devices (Linux / Android) on which I had tested it.
 It is interesting that the way CSS displays should be dependent on OS; it seems a Linux base gives different outcomes.
 This makes it hard to fix.
 On testing in Firefox and Chrome on Windows using dev tools, setting the bottom margin at 0 perfectly centers the text in the star, but until the change is pushed it's impossible to know if this will work on mobile and Linux, and of course vice versa if I did it the other way around!